t-park1112/We-Have-No-Idea/Project-Learning-Package/Learning Package.md

 * **Phase 2:** Upscaling the additional team members and project managers who will join the development team in future.

 <br/>
+##### Because of this, the SCRUM board learning package was developed to accomodate any new members being able to upscale at any time.

 # **Learning Plan**

 SCRUM boards are a vital tool to every software project using the agile-SCRUM approach.
-A SCRUM board is a tool that allows teams to visualise and abstract Sprint Backlog items by visualising them in a physical manner like papernotes or virtually using a third party software like Trello or Team Foundation Server.
+A SCRUM board is a tool that allows teams to visualise and abstract Sprint Backlog items by visualising them in a physical manner virtually using cards.
 The purpose of a SCRUM board is show all work items that need to be completed during a current sprint.
 The SCRUM board is a visual way to assign work tasks from the sprint backlog while tracking and evaluating a sprint's progress.

 ## **Learning Goals**